thoughtbot/ios-on-rails/release/ios-on-rails.md

 If our event doesn't have an `eventID`, we can just return the normal hash returned by `[super hash]`.
 If it does, our hash will be based on the two properties that we are basing equality on.

-With these two methods implemented on HUMEvent, we can run the application in the simulator and the map will display any events that we have already created.
+With these two methods implemented on `HUMEvent`, we can run the application in the simulator and the map will display any events that we have already created.

 # Viewing Individual Events

 ### Showing a Callout for an Event

-Since we want to place event objects as pins on a MKMapView, we need to make sure our HUMEvent class conform to the `<MKAnnotation>` protocol.
+Since we want to place event objects as pins on a `MKMapView`, we need to make sure our `HUMEvent` class conform to the `<MKAnnotation>` protocol.
 We already declared the required property, `coordinate`, which corresponds to where the pin is placed.
 Now we can set the text in the pin's callout view.

-Check the HUMEvent `@interface` to confirm that it conforms to this protocol.
+Check the `HUMEvent` `@interface` to confirm that it conforms to this protocol.

 	// HUMEvent.h